Two-dimensional Dirac fermions in a mass superlattice: Conclusions

 \section{Conclusions}

 Our analysis of 2D Dirac fermions in a piecewise-constant mass superlattice, where the mass term periodically changes sign, shows a remarkable richness.
-The low-energy part of the spectrum is spanned by the chiral zero modes tied to the zero-mass lines of the superlattice.
+We have shown that the low-energy part of the spectrum is spanned by the chiral zero modes tied to the zero-mass lines of the superlattice.
 Apart from the resulting anisotropic Dirac cone dispersion, we also predict nontrivial boundary modes as well as interface modes near potential steps.
 Those modes exist in two different types.
 Type-I modes require a momentum $|k_y|$ parallel to the zero-mass lines which is larger than the energy $|E|$.
 Instead, type-II modes emerge at small $|k_y|$ but exist only for $Md>2$, where $M$ is the amplitude of the mass term and $d$ the superlattice period.
 Both types of evanescent states could affect transport properties and should be observable by STM techniques.

-Although our results have been derived for a particular exactly solvable model, we have also shown that in the regime $Md\gg 1$, the low-energy physics is directly connected to the chiral zero modes localized at the zero-mass lines, and therefore is generic to all Dirac mass superlattices where the mass alternates between positive and negative values.
+Although our results have been derived for a particular exactly solvable model, we have also shown that in the regime $Md\gg 1$, the low-energy physics is directly connected to the chiral zero modes localized at the zero-mass lines, and therefore is generic to all Dirac mass superlattices where the mass alternates between positive and negative values, including periodic arrays of topological junctions between Chern insulators with different Chern numbers.

 The low-energy theory put forward in this work points to several interesting extensions.
 First, the inclusion of an orbital magnetic field along the $z$-direction allows one to study the interplay of Landau level formation and quantum Hall physics with the phenomena discussed above.
 Second, since we have a model of coupled 1D chiral fermions, bosonization methods \cite{Gogolin1998} can be used to construct solvable nonperturbative theories of this 2D system in the presence of electron-electron interactions.
-We hope that the results put forward here will inspire future experimental and theoretical work along these lines.